CaioCeretta/Cod3r/README.md

-# Lessons and Courses of the Cod3r Channel
+# Lessons and Courses of the Cod3r Channel and from the "Formação DEV"